The Making of "Meet Matt"

-Over the last few months, I have been racking my brain trying to find a way to convey my personality to anyone viewing my work.
-Recently, I have been experimenting with the game engine Godot, and the idea of creating a quiz game based on my about me page stayed in my mind.
+Over the last few months, I have been racking my brain trying to find a way to convey my personality to someone viewing my website for the first time.
+While experimenting with the Godot game engine, I kept coming back to the idea of making an interactive “About Me” section.

 The pencil hits the paper